sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

-**Note:** Not all Services and Applications or Environments are available in all Regions and on all Providers.
-Different Providers, Environments and Regions may have a different set of available services.
+**Note:** Not all Services, Applications, or Environments are available in all Regions and on all Providers.
+Different Providers, Environments, and Regions may have a different set of available services.